From waste to watts

 Shit2Power GmbH was founded in Berlin in 2023 by Nina Heine and Dr.-Ing.
 Fabian Habicht.
 The basis for the business idea was laid by an exchange between Nina Heine and a farmer in spring 2021, which took place as part of an agricultural project.
 Nina's original focus was on closing the water cycle in order to actively combat increasing water scarcity.
 However, their perspective changed when the farmer made them aware of Germany's inefficient sewage sludge disposal system, which transports sludge up to 800 km by truck.

 Together with Fabian, Nina identified an even greater global challenge: Outdated wastewater treatment and disposal methods mean that 80% of wastewater remains untreated — resulting in over 4% of global greenhouse gas emissions.
 The discovery that wet biomass has energy levels comparable to brown coal opened up new perspectives.
 Particularly in sewage sludge — the most expensive and urgent waste problem — they identified an untapped opportunity and developed a revolutionary solution.
-Shit2Power was created with the mission to transform wastewater treatment plants into energy-autonomous, resource-efficient power plants.
-The goal: to close the water cycle, reduce emissions and convert biomass waste into sustainable energy, to the advantage of the environment and the local economy.
+Shit2Power was founded with the mission to enable sites worldwide to convert their sludge into energy directly on-site.
+The goal: turning disposal into energy generation, reducing emissions, and using biomass as a resource.

 Our Co-Founders